Music Therapy for Improving Movement Control

 music therapy teachers playing guitar with children

 The twenty-month-old was wheeled in, strapped in a stroller.
 Only his right arm demonstrated any movement due to neuro-muscular issues the child had.
 The therapist decided to keep him in the stroller versus someone’s lap to give Sam the opportunity to engage independently and face to face with the therapist.
 Since Sam was very limited with his ability to move his limbs due to the neuro-muscular issue, the therapist decided to engage as many senses as possible.
-She chose a little three-headed electronic drum toy that, as tapped lit up and played a brief tune, gave feedback visually, auditorily, and tactilely.
+She chose a little three-headed electronic drum toy that, as tapped lit up and played a brief tune, gave feedback visually, auditory, and tactilely.

 The therapist then recognized that, as she set the drum on his lap, it would provide a little vibratory stimulation to Sam’s legs as he tapped.
 The therapist began the session by singing hello and then took the cabasa to Sam’s arms and legs.
 She used a brief, little descending three-note melody, switching limbs with the cabasa at the end of each little three-note phrase.
 This gained Sam’s attention quickly.
 He remained focused on what the casaba was doing and demonstrated emotional involvement with smiles and giggles.